lakejs/lake-docs/reference/index.md

 ## value

-The default content of the editor.
+The default content for the editor.
 The format is [Lake Markup Language (LML)](/guide/content-format.md) similar to HTML.

 * Type: `string`
 * Default: `<p><br /></p>`